Trees and More

 The Christmas Markets

 These tend to pop-up in all kinds of places, including at schools and so on.
 Good spot to browse for Christmas ornaments if you're going to one anyway.
-You can check out our full list of them here.
-Good prospects for knick-knacks like snowglobes and Christmas bells at the Jing'an Christkindlmarkt, which'll be running until December 17.
-Maybe head there earlier in the day to avoid getting a mug of fortified gluhwein in the forehead.
+Good prospects for knick-knacks like snowglobes and Christmas bells.
+Check out the full list here.

 Finally, just in case it still needs saying, there's always Taobao.
 A bit cheaper, a bit riskier, a bit more authentically "Christmas in China."